CODERTG2/LegalAI/README.md

-# Veritas
+# Veritas: Civic Intelligence Engine

-Veritas is a powerful legal AI system designed to democratize access to legal knowledge.
-It combines a robust semantic search engine with Retrieval-Augmented Generation (RAG) to provide accurate, context-aware answers from a diverse range of US legal documents.
+Veritas is a **Civic Intelligence Engine** designed to bridge the gap between complex legal documents and the public.
+Unlike standard chatbots that hallucinate, Veritas uses a strict **Retrieval-Augmented Generation (RAG)** architecture with a unique **Double-Verification Protocol** to ensure every answer is grounded in US statutes, orders, or case law.
+It operates as a stateless educational tool, prioritizing **verification**, **transparency**, and **privacy**.

 Built on the **Model Context Protocol (MCP)**, Veritas integrates a unified Python retrieval backend with a modern web interface, allowing users to query Congressional Bills, Executive Orders, Supreme Court Decisions, and related News Articles through a single intuitive search engine.